 21. Cat House

-No free Riga walking tour would be complete without passing the famed Cat House, one of the city’s most beloved attractions.
-This custard yellow colored building, fluidly designed in Art Nouveau style in 1909, is easily recognizable due to the black cat statue situated on its turrets.
-Being a big fan of Art Nouveau and the proud possessor of two lovely mini panthers, I love the building.
+No Riga walking tour would be complete without seeing the famed Cat House, one of the city’s most beloved attractions.
+This custard yellow colored building, fluidly designed in Art Nouveau style in 1909, is easily recognizable due to the black cat statues situated on its turrets.
+Being a big fan of Art Nouveau and the proud possessor of two lovely mini panthers, I love this building.

 The rejection by the Guild riled the building’s proprietor so much that he arranged for two cat statues to be placed on the building’s rooftop in such a way that their backsides were in the guild’s general direction!
 After a lengthy legal battle, it was decreed that the cats would have to be repositioned and that the tradesman would become a member of the guild.